FrancescoAlosa/francescoalosa.github.io/_pages/about.md

 I am joining the University of Lisbon-ISEG as an Assistant Professor (non-tenure track) in September 2025.

+I received my PhD in economics from the University of Bologna in 2024.

 **Research areas**: Public Economics and Labour economics, both from a theoretical and empirical perspective.

 Link to my [**Job Market Paper**][Turnover Elasticity]